vuoro/rahti/README.md

 App();

-// Components can have state, using State.
+// Components can have `State`.
-// When a component's state changes, it re-runs.
+// When a component's `State` changes, it re-runs.
-// If it returns a different value than the last time it ran
+// If the component returns a different value than the last time it ran,
+// it'll tell its parent to re-run too.
+// Any other components that the parent then calls will also try to re-run,
+// but all components are _memoized_,
+// meaning they will only re-run if they receive different arguments from when they last ran,
-// it'll tell its parent to re-run too. const StatefulApp = new Proxy(function () {
+// otherwise they'll just return their previous return value. const StatefulApp = new Proxy(function () {
   const [timestamp, setTimestamp, getTimestamp] = State(performance.now());
   requestAnimationFrame(setTimestamp);